 - 1. Basic Financial Statements and Notes.
-For the fiscal year ended June 30, 2020, basic financial statements are presented for the System.
-This information presents the fiduciary net position restricted for pensions for the System as of June 30, 2020.
+For the fiscal year ended June 30, 2021, basic financial statements are presented for the System.
+This information presents the fiduciary net position restricted for pensions for the System as of June 30, 2021.
 This financial information also summarizes the changes in fiduciary net position restricted for pensions for the year then ended.
 The notes to the Financial Statements provide additional information that is essential to achieve a full understanding of the data provided in the basic financial statements. - 2.
 Required Supplementary Information.
 The required supplementary information consists of three schedules and related notes concerning actuarial information, funded status, investment returns and information on State contributions. - 3.
 Other Supplementary Schedules.
-Other schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants and advisors.
+Other schedules include more detailed information pertaining to the System, specifically the payments to consultants and advisors.